15 Small Trees to Spruce Up Your Landscaping

 8. Banana Shrub (Magnolia figo)

 Banana shrubs are versatile, flowering shrubs that can be planted as a privacy hedge, will grow well in borders along fence lines, can be grown in containers on your patio, or can be added to your landscape design as small trees.
-These slow-growing evergreens prefer partial to full sun and will grow to a height of between about six and 13 feet with an equivalent spread.
-Banana shrubs require regular watering and are hardy in zones 7B through 10.

 The yellow and purple flowers are not edible, but they give off a banana-like fragrance that makes them an aromatic addition to outdoor living areas.
 The deep green foliage of these trees also provides year-round visual interest to your yard.